pbogden/pbogden.github.io/README.md

   * "Shiny apps are easy to write.
 No web development skills are required."
   * Under the hood, data visualization uses web technologies.
 * JavaScript -- [Observable](https://observablehq.com/) -- by Mike Bostock (creator of D3)
+  * This is it -- there's no hood to look under!

 ### So what's new?